justmoo/trpc-express-starter/README.md

 # TRPC Starter

-This a starter i use to initiate a project using expressjs ,trpc, prisma, openapi, stepci and more
+This a starter to initiate a project using expressjs ,trpc, prisma, openapi, stepci and more

 ## How to run the project